2. Where do I work?

 15. Marital Status.

 One wife, two children, one small dog.
-And a fish - but it's more a lodger than a family member.
+And two fish and a large 'mysterious snail'.
+That's it's official description. - but it's more a lodger than a family member.

 16. How much do I earn?